la2050/challenge/_includes/about-the-challenge.md

   <span class="avoid-break">Grants Challenge</span>
 </h2>

-LA2050 is a community-guided initiative driving and tracking progress toward a shared vision for the future of Los Angeles centered around five goals and [tracked via 65+ regional progress metrics](/about/#goals). <br /><br /><strong>The My LA2050 Grants Challenge is an open call for ideas to make LA the best place to learn, create, play, connect, and live.</strong>
+LA2050 is a community-guided initiative driving and tracking progress toward a shared vision for the future of Los Angeles centered around [five goals and tracked via 65+ regional progress metrics](/about/#goals). <br /><br /><strong>The My LA2050 Grants Challenge is an open call for ideas to make LA the best place to learn, create, play, connect, and live.</strong>

 We need your help to turn the LA2050 goals and metrics into action.

-<strong>A total of $1,000,000</strong> will be awarded among <strong>25 organizations</strong> to implement their proposals.
+<strong>A total of $1,000,000will be awarded among 25 organizations</strong> to implement their proposals.
 Each organization will receive grant funds and [partnership from LA2050](/about/#la2050-partnership) to support its efforts.
+Additional funding and prizes will be awarded by this year's [My LA2050 partners].(/partners)

 <p markdown="1" style="margin-top: 1.5em; margin-bottom: 0;">In each of the five [goal categories](/about/#goals), the awards will be…</p>